yaranasserr/MIA-2023-Phase1/README.md

 In this task, I expanded my programming skills to Python, focusing on object-oriented programming.
 Additionally, I delved into machine learning and implemented a linear regression model, demonstrating my understanding of data analysis and predictive modeling.

+### Task 5: Linux Basics
+In this tasks I worked on Ubuntu to create directory , text file , add text , run python script
 ## How to Use

 If you're interested in any of the tasks, navigate to the respective directories and find detailed instructions, code samples, and documentation for each topic.